kaushik-42/ML_CyberSec_NYU_lab/Readme.md

 3. A short report (at most 2 pages) that includes a table with the accuracy on clean test data and the attack success rate (on backdoored test data) as a function of the fraction of channels pruned (X).

+I have received various test accuracies while testing on the clean datasets with the “pruned” version of the bad nets which were given from the 2020 hacks git repository.
+We have used the pruning technique to remove the affected layers in the given bad neural networks which changes the behavior for some particular output classes.
+Pruning is an important technique in deep learning which will also help in reducing the complexity in terms of the time and space complexity which mainly reduces the number of parameters because we will be dealing with so many parameters once it reaches the final layer of the neural network.
+Plot representing accuracy vs attack success rate for the validation dataset:
+The Attack Success rate when the accuracy drops at least 30% is 6.954.

+For the repaired net, which is by pruning out the bad net model by 2%, 4% and 10%, we received test accuracies as well as the attack rate for the following 3 repaired net models we have trained:
+Performance of the Repaired Net:
+For combined Good net models:
+Combined 2% drops model, the clean test data Classification accuracy: 95.90023382696803

+Combined 2% drops model, Attack Success Rate: 100.0 Combined 4% drops model, the clean test data Classification accuracy: 94.77007014809041 Combined 4% drops model, Attack Success Rate: 99.98441153546376
+Combined 10% drops model, the clean test data Classification accuracy: 84.54403741231489 Combined 10% drops model, Attack Success Rate: 77.20966484801247
+Test Accuracies and attack rates for models combined:
+Performance of the GoodNet Model: